-Rodrigo Vidaurre is a Fellow at Ecologic Institute.
-He specializes in water policy and science, and his research at Ecologic Institute focuses on climate change and climate change adaptation, water and the green economy, emerging pollutants, and the implementation of the Water Framework Directive (WFD).
+Rodrigo Vidaurre is a Fellow at Ecologic Institute, specialising in water policy, water governance, river basin management, water pollution (including emerging pollutants), climate change adaptation, and implementation of the Water Framework Directive (WFD).
+He has a wide international experience, having worked on the river basin management of several EU countries, as well as in numerous countries in South America and Africa.
 Rodrigo Vidaurre is a native speaker of English and Spanish and also works in German.

 Before joining Ecologic Institute in 2005, he worked for the hydrogeology consulting firm Aquaconsult Cía.
 Ltda., based in Santiago de Chile, mainly on groundwater development projects in the Atacama Desert.

 Rodrigo Vidaurre studied geology at the University of Chile and specialized in hydrogeology.
-For his thesis, he worked at the General Water Directorate of Chile's Ministry of Public Works researching the nitrate pollution of the Aconcagua Valley’s groundwater.
-He is finalizing his second degree in journalism and English literature at the Freie Universität Berlin (Germany).
+For his thesis, he worked at the General Water Directorate of Chile's Ministry of Public Works researching the nitrate pollution in the groundwater of the Aconcagua Valley.
+He has a second degree (Magister Artium) in English Literature and Media Studies, which he obtained at the Freie Universität Berlin (Germany).